Liability Car Insurance Explained: Coverage, Costs & How Much You Need

 Pincher's Pro Tip

-Increasing your liability limits from state minimums to 100/300/100 coverage often costs less than $100 annually but provides dramatically better protection for your assets and financial future.
+Increasing your liability limits from state minimums to 100/300/100 coverage often costs surprisingly little but provides dramatically better protection for your assets and financial future.
+Always compare quotes from multiple insurers to find the best rate for higher limits.

 The 50/100/50 coverage level provides $50,000 per person and $100,000 per accident for bodily injury, plus $50,000 for property damage.
 This represents a significant improvement over typical state minimums and works well for drivers with modest assets who want reasonable protection without premium prices.

 The 100/300/100 standard recommended by insurance professionals offers $100,000 per person and $300,000 per accident for bodily injury, along with $100,000 for property damage.
 This level adequately covers most serious accidents and protects substantial assets.
-Drivers with significant savings, home equity, or valuable possessions should consider even higher limits or umbrella policies for additional protection.
+Drivers with significant savings, home equity, or valuable possessions should consider 250/500/100 or higher limits, or add an umbrella policy for additional protection.

 Coverage Level Bodily Injury (Per Person/Per Accident) Property Damage Best For